unitejs/cli/README.md

 Create your app with any combination of the options below, all guaranteed to work with no additional configuration.

-* **Application Frameworks**: Angular, Aurelia, PlainApp, Polymer, Preact, React, Vue.
+* **Application Frameworks**: Angular, Aurelia, Polymer, Preact, React, Vanilla, Vue.
 * **Languages**: JavaScript, TypeScript
 * **Module Types**: AMD, CommonJS, SystemJS
 * **Bundlers**: Browserify, RequireJS, SystemJS, Webpack